What is Librarian?

 Is it possible to scan a subset of files?

-You can scan a specific subfolder, which can be useful if you have just added new audio files and want to listen to them right away.
-It can also be useful if you have made metadata changes to a small number of files.
+The latter options can be useful because they take less time to complete, especially if you are using an external or network volume.
+Perhaps you have just added new audio files and want to listen to them right away.
+Or perhaps you have made metadata changes to a small number of files.

 • The folder must already be part of a source